Our Services

 However, it's rarely enough for moderate or severe obstructive sleep apnea on its own.
 It works best as part of a broader treatment plan that may include lifestyle changes, oral appliances, CPAP, or other medical therapies.

-Before relying solely on a wedge pillow, take a moment to check your snoring symptoms with Ubie's free online tool to better understand your condition.
+Before relying solely on a wedge pillow, take a moment to check your symptoms with Ubie's free assessment tool to better understand your condition and receive personalized recommendations.
 And always discuss any serious or life-threatening concerns with your doctor to ensure you get the right treatment for your needs.
 Your airway health is too important to leave to chance.

 (References)